 Programs longer than 12 months that financially obligate the student for any period of time beyond 12 months shall release the student of the obligation to pay beyond the 12 months if the student withdraws during the first 12 months.
 The calculation of the refund for the unused portion of the first 12 months shall be based on the rules above.
-If the student withdraws during any subsequent period following the first 12 months, the student's refund for the unused portion of withdrawal shall be based on the rules above.
+If the student withdraws during any subsequent period following the first 12 months, the student's refund for the unused portion of the tuition applicable to the period of withdrawal shall be based on the rules above.